Skip to main content

 Native installer

-Recommended for a normal Linux VPS install path where Claude Code should run from the remote server workspace.
+Best first path for a normal Linux VPS workflow where Claude Code runs from a remote project workspace in the terminal.

-Useful when operations policy prefers apt, dnf, or apk based upgrades and key verification.
+Useful when operations policy prefers apt, dnf, or apk based installation and manual package upgrades.

 npm package